 Guidelines:

 SOFTWARE ACQUISITION.
-All software acquired for or on behalf of the Credit Union or developed by Credit Union employees or contract personnel on behalf of Credit Union is and will be deemed property of the Credit Union.
+All software acquired for or on behalf of the Credit Union or developed by Credit Union employees or contract personnel on behalf of the Credit Union is and will be deemed property of the Credit Union.
 All such software must be used in compliance with applicable licenses, notices, contracts, and agreements.

 Software Purchasing.
-All purchasing of CU software will be centralized with the or designee referred to as the Computer Purchasing Officer (CPO), unless otherwise approved by the CPO, to ensure that all applications conform to organizational software standards and are purchased at the best possible price.
+All purchasing of software will be centralized with the [4320-1] or designee referred to as the Computer Purchasing Officer (CPO), unless otherwise approved by the CPO, to ensure that all applications conform to organizational software standards and are purchased at the best possible price.
 Although efforts will always be made to purchase software at the best available price, software must only be purchased from known legitimate sources.
 All requests for software must be submitted to the CPO, who will then determine the standard software that best accommodates the desired request.
-Software purchased may be charged back to requesting department.
+Software purchased may be charged back to the requesting department.

 Software Licensing.
 All computer software used at the Credit Union must be properly licensed and registered, whether for trial or permanent use.
 Failure to do so is a violation of state and federal law, as well as the licensing agreements provided by the software provider.